jensstein/oandbackup/FAQ.md

 **SMS/MMS and Call-logs** </br>
 Those are saved in data providers like some other special data.
 The one you should go for is com.android.providers.telephony.
 Sometimes you would need to restart after restoring its data.
 Same goes for contacts too, with the only difference that they're kept in the data of com.android.providers.contacts.

 NB starts supporting backup SMS/MMS and Call logs beginning with version 8.
-Enable special backups in advanced prefs to see them.

 For **contacts, calendar** and todo-lists.
 We advice to use [DecSync](https://github.com/39aldo39/DecSync) with its diverse apps.